Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 Antagonists who transcend the Batman ecosystem

-Some major villains in the DC universe go beyond the strict confines of Gotham and regularly encounter Batman as part of the Justice League or major crossovers.
-They are not exclusively Batman's enemies, but their clashes with the Dark Knight produce some of the most memorable moments in modern comics.
+Some major villains of the DC Universe go beyond the strict boundaries of Gotham and regularly cross paths with Batman as part of the Justice League or major crossovers.
+They are not exclusively Batman's enemies, but their confrontations with the Dark Knight produce some of the most memorable moments in modern comics.

 Lex Luthor